 Beatrice currently serves on the boards of several not-for-profits organizations in Boston area.
 She is one of the founders of the Garden of Peace, a Massachusetts memorial for homicide victims.

 Susan Park serves as president of the Boston Preservation Alliance.
 She is also the former president and current treasurer of The South End Historical Society, which preserves and promotes the South End neighborhood of Boston - the largest intact Victorian row house district in the country.
 When not advocating for historical preservation, Ms. Park is president and chief executive officer of Boston Harborfest.
 It is a private, nonprofit organization which celebrates Boston's colonial and maritime heritage during the Fourth of July holiday.
-Finally, Ms. Park is a Parks Commisioner for the Boston Parks and Recreation Department.
+Finally, Ms. Park was a Parks Commisioner for the Boston Parks and Recreation Department.

 With 15 years of experience in strategic communications, Diana Pisciotta offers clients a keen ability to create and deploy concise and persuasive messaging through media relations, thought leadership campaigns, online communications, direct outreach to key stakeholders and creative marketing programs.
 A regular speaker and writer on crisis communications, Diana leads crisis communications workshops and spokesperson trainings for companies and non-profits of all sizes.
 A member of the Denterlein team for 10 years, Diana previously served as the Communications Manager for Mass Insight/Mass Insight Education, where she focused on Massachusetts education reform and issues of economic competitiveness.
 Diana also worked with Geri Denterlein for 5 years prior to the founding of the firm; in that role, she managed strategic public policy campaigns for high profile clients, including BankBoston, Harvard Pilgrim, and McLean Hospital, as well as a number of crisis communications clients.
 A graduate of Boston College, Diana is a practitioner of Ashtanga yoga, a regular hiker, an avid cook and a supporter of Rosie's Place, the Greater Boston Food Bank, Pine Street Inn, and the Institute for Contemporary Art.